Youpinadi/Youpinadi/README.md

 - Worked on the next dailymotion internal SDK (ES6) + added a simple relay implementation
 - Introduced React in Dailymotion (created an universal POC), and pushed the company to switch
 - Worked on the general release workflow and helped build our release system (we ship code to production several times a day)Dailymotion release dashboard
-- Added the GateKeeper concept (live feature flag management interface) to Dailymotion.
-The GateKeeper is called hundreds of millions of times per day. <details>
+- <details><summary>Added the GateKeeper concept (live feature flag management interface) to Dailymotion.
+The GateKeeper is called hundreds of millions of times per day.</summary>
-    <summary>Dailymotion Gatekeeper</summary>

   ![Dailymotion Gatekeeper](http://youpinadi.github.io/images/gatekeeper.png)
   </details>